Erebus Motorsport: Supercars Championship

 In 2019, Penrite, a sponsor of the team since 2015, increased its sponsorship to both cars and took over title sponsorship of the team.
 Reynolds finished sixth in the championship and de Pasquale 14th.

 In 2021, Will Brown and Brodie Kostecki replaced Reynolds and De Pasquale.
 Also Boost Mobile partnered with Erebus Motorsport for naming rights branding on the #99 Car of Kostecki for a full season in the Championship.
 This led to a full naming rights sponsorship in 2022, where Boost Mobile became naming rights sponsor of the entire team including Will Brown's #9 car.
 The team was known as Boost Mobile Racing by Erebus.
 A Wild Card entry to Bathurst was also announced for 2021, dragging out Greg Murphy from retirement, With Richie Stanaway to partner him.
 Greg Murphy is a long time friend of Boost Mobile founder Peter Adderton.
-This did not go ahead in 2021 due to Covid-19 restrictions but went ahead in 2022, Stanaway and Murphy finished 11th, after starting 4th.
+This did not go ahead in 2021 due to COVID-19 restrictions but went ahead in 2022, Stanaway and Murphy finished 11th, after starting 4th.

-For 2023, Coca-Cola will take over naming rights sponsorship, with the team to be known as Coca-Cola Racing by Erebus.
-Will Brown and Brodie Kostecki will remain with the team.
-The team will also swap to running the Chevrolet Camaro as the championship moves to the Gen 3 Regulations.
+In December 2022, Coca-Cola Europacific Partners purchased the naming rights sponsorship, with the team renamed as Coca-Cola Racing by Erebus for the 2023 and 2024 seasons.
+Will Brown and Brodie Kostecki remained with the team.
+The team also swapped to running the Chevrolet Camaro ZL1 as the championship moved to the Gen 3 Regulations.

+In 2023, Brodie Kostecki won the Driver's Championship with Erebus, as well as the team winning the Team's championship.
+Brown left at the end of 2023 for Red Bull Ampol Racing, and was replaced by Jack Le Brocq.

+In early February 2024, just weeks before the season opening Bathurst 500, Series champion Brodie Kostecki parted ways with the team after rumours swirled about how Kostecki was being treated by the team internally.
+Further, naming rights sponsor Coca-Cola, as well as Shaw and Partners, and SCTR withdrew their financial support of the team.
+Kostecki was replaced by Todd Hazelwood at the 2024 season opening round, thus reuniting with former Matt Stone Racing teammate Jack Le Brocq.
+On April 7, 2024, it was announced that Kostecki would rejoin the team at the Taupo round, and Hazelwood, who also drove in the Melbourne round, would revert to his role as an endurance co-driver.